xteruel/xteruel.github.io/_posts/2016-07-15-heterogeneous-programming.md

 share: true
 ---

+This tutorial will show Heterogeneous Parallel Programming using the OmpSs Programming Model.
+It will be based on both teaching and laboratory sessions.

 ### Contents

-This tutorial will show the OmpSs Programming Model.
-It will be based on both teaching and laboratory sessions.
 OmpSs is a programming model developed at BSC that we use as a forerunner for OpenMP.
 Like OpenMP, it is based on compiler directives.
 It is the base platform where we have developed OpenMP tasking, support for dependences, priorities, task reductions, and it also includes support for heterogeneous devices.

 We will introduce the OmpSs basic concepts related to task-based parallelism for the SMP cores and then quickly move to the support for heterogeneous